reszelaz/sardana-test/README.md

 pip install git+https://github.com/sardana-org/sardana.git@develop
 ~~~~

+## How to develop sardana using this image

-This image may be also involved in the development process, for example to execute the code under development on the host machine.
+This image may be also involved in the development process, for example to
+execute inside of the container the code under development on the host machine.
-In order to make the code available within the container it must be mounted as a volume on the container instantiation (this example uses `/sardana` directory as the mounting point, but it may be any other directory):
+In order to make the code available within the container it must be mounted
+as a volume on the container instantiation (this example uses `/sardana`
+directory as the mounting point, but it may be any other directory):

 ~~~~
 docker run -d --name=sardana-test -h sardana-test -v <path-to-sardana-code-on-host-machine>:/sardana reszelaz/sardana-test